NitishGadangi/Freemium-Music-App-Src/README.md

 <br>

-### (version 0.8_beta) (Released: 27 July,2019)
+### Change Log (version 0.6_beta)
-* Now the app is super smooth(Far better than previous build).
-* New UI for search tab.
-Now will get more intutive and segregated results.
-  * Now you can find your songs more easily.
-* New Improved Settings tab with various requested features.
-  * Now you can set file name format.
-  * You can change download location and turn off Subfolders.
-  * Option to Enable/Disable audio tagging.
+* Made UI Smooth by adding new animations for seamless transitions between activities.
-* Added option to enter url in browse tab.
+* Added new settings tab to configure defaults.
-* Updated the download notification style.
+* Added Mp3 support.
-  * Now you can Pause/Resume or Cancel your Ongoing downloads.
+* Now you can hide AlbumArt files if needed (check settings page).
-* Now you can check for updates with in the app (go to More Tab).
+* Improved UI for Browse Page.
+* Now Search Page and Browse page runs in seperate thread.
+So no lags anymore.
+* Open downloads folders right from the app.
+* New Icon designed by [Pruthvi Chandra](http://apkfolks.com).
-* Now you can donate as per your choice ([buy me a coffee ☕](https://github.com/NitishGadangi/Freemium-App/blob/master/buy_me_coffee.md)).
+* Now you can buy me a coffee ☕
-* Need to wait for next build for complete stable build with Online streaming feature.

-**Try reading [FAQs](https://github.com/NitishGadangi/Freemium-App/blob/master/FAQ's.md).
-They might solve your issues with the app**
+* Fixed Several Bugs reported by many users.
+* Fixed random force close issues.
+* Fixed random appearance of XML code in file names.

 **Consider Giving a ⭐ [here](https://github.com/NitishGadangi/Freemium-App) if you like my work**

 ### Features:
-* Download High-Quality Music (.m4a or .mp3) (320kbps or 160kbps or 96kbps | AAC) directly into your local storage.
+* Download High-Quality Music .m4a (320kbps or 160kbps or 96kbps) directly into your local storage.
 * Enabled ID3 tagging and Album art features.
 * So every song will be compiled with song info and Album Art.
 * Search Songs directly from Saavn Database with Search feature.